hamish-milne/PolyLang/README.md

 The object used in the interface definition is scanned for public functions and properties (variables are treated identically to a read-write property), which are then stored as a stub.
 The object reference won't be pinned as a result.

 Interfaces can be combined together using the `&` operator.
+The result is a 'compound type'.

 ```python
 interface foo = { func1(); }